kormyen/home/README.md

 - van insulation
 - flow

-## To do next
+## To do improvements
 - handle super wide resolution
 - handle inline *bold*
-- Add source image compression on build
 - Credit photographer tag on images
+- Paralax on header image?

+## To do features
 - Add lightbox for images
 - Add tags to item cards
 - Add filtering by tags
 - Add new photos
 - Add sketches
+- Add source image compression on build

 ## Structure
 - `server` folder is the build script.